- Fellow students, supervisors, friends and family, recruiters and colleagues

-Once you have identified the type of career path you would like to take (link to Career Options), you will need to apply for open opportunities (link to Job Search Titles).
+Once you have identified the type of career path you would like to take (Career Options), you will need to apply for open opportunities (Job Search Titles).
 While active in your search, it is recommended that you aim to apply to at least 15 jobs per week.
 That sounds exhausting!
-But, once you have identified 5-10 companies (link to Listing of Columbus Area Companies to Follow) of interest and have created a profile on their website, subsequent applications will be quick!
+But, once you have identified 5-10 companies (Columbus Area Companies to Follow) of interest and have created a profile on their website, subsequent applications will be quick!
 Follow these companies on Twitter or LinkedIn or other social media platforms.

 Step Two: Apply

 Be sure to tweak your resume and cover letter so that it best matches the description of the job to which you are applying.
-If you have any questions regarding the website or your application, be sure to contact Tracy Hanson (firstname.lastname@example.org).
+See Career Search Documents for additional information.

 Step Three: Follow-up

 Is there a Recruiter’s email or phone number included in the job posting?
-Have you met a recruiter or hiring manager with the company in question at a recent Career Fair on campus (or elsewhere)?
+Many times this information is included on the LinkedIn posting.
+Have you met a recruiter or hiring manager with the company in question at a recent Career Fair or event on campus (or elsewhere)?
 If not, check your LinkedIn community.
 Do you know someone who is a 1st or 2nd connection that might have additional information or feedback regarding your application status?
 Are you able to check the status of your application through your career portal on the company’s website?

 Step Four: Interview

 Phone: Sounds easy?
 In reality, an interview conducted over the phone can rattle your nerves more than an in-person interview.
 Practice with a friend or family member.
-Schedule a time to call your Career Services Coordinator (Tracy Hanson) for practice and immediate feedback.
+Schedule a time to call your Career Advisor for practice and immediate feedback.